Sears Home Services

 • Modulating furnaces continuously adjust their heating output to maintain a consistent temperature.
 They offer the highest efficiency and comfort but are typically the most expensive option.
 Modulating furnaces often cost around $5,000 to $7,000 in most areas of the country.

 The actual cost of installing a new furnace in your area may vary depending on shipping costs and labor rates charged by contractors.
-To get an accurate estimate installing a new furnace, schedule a free consultation with our Sears Home Services HVAC experts.
+To get an accurate estimate installing a new furnace, its best to schedule a consultation with a reputable HVAC company.

 Furnace Brand